-Why does the story of vitamin D interest me so?
-I swear, I’m not one of those vitamin-popping freaks.
+Why does vitamin D interest me so?
+I swear, I’m not one of those supplement-popping freaks.
 I’ve never been a vitamin C zealot, nor a loud advocate of ginseng, royal jelly or even wheat germ.
 Yet, the continuing story of how vitamin D levels have been massively overlooked by the scientific and medical communities as a vital factor in human health fascinates and compels me because it is a singular example which illuminates a much bigger picture.

 Science is wonderful.
 Medical science has saved so many lives and every day works what would have been considered miracles not very long ago.
 It is to be greatly valued and scientists and doctors are to be admired and encouraged to continue in the same vein.
 All of that is true, and yet, it is even more important not to forget one underlying fact: Everything that scientists and doctors think they know could actually be wrong.
 Everything.